Steve Riley (American football): Professional career

 Riley was picked 25th overall in the first round of the 1974 NFL draft by the Minnesota Vikings.
 He played 11 seasons, all with the Vikings, from 1974 to 1984.
 He appeared in 138 games, making 128 starts.
 He was a part of the 1974 and 1976 NFC championship teams.
 He played in Super Bowls IX and XI.

 Riley took over the starting left tackle position in 1976 and started every game until early 1978 when a neck injury put him on the injured reserve game for 11 games.
 Riley returned to full-time duty in 1979 and started every game for the next five seasons.
 Over his career, Riley helped the Vikings reach the playoffs seven times.
 He started in Super Bowl XI to cap that season and helped Minnesota advance to the 1977 NFC Championship game.

 In his last year, Riley started every game despite playing the entire season with his left hand in a cast because of a broken thumb.
 He started the first six games at left tackle however, in attempt to decrease the amount of contact to his injured hand, he was moved to right tackle for games 7 through 11.
 Riley went back to left tackle for the remainder of the season as his teammate said the blind side position was too challenging.

 Awards and honors

 While at USC, he earned All-American first team honors as a 1973 senior as the Trojans returned to the Rose Bowl.
 He then played in the 1974 College All-Star game.

 Riley was voted by his teammates to be the recipient of the Ed Block Courage Award in 1984 largely in part of playing his entire last year with a broken thumb.
 His games played rank fourth-most in Vikings history among tackles.

 Personal life

-Riley resided in Southern California after his retirement where he owned a commercial property maintenance business in Irvine.
+Riley resided in Southern California after his retirement where he owned a successful commercial property maintenance business in Irvine.

 He appeared as an extra in five movies, including "The Bear Bryant Story", "North Dallas Forty", and "Against All Odds".

 He was married to his wife, Jan, for 40 years.
 He had four daughters, Bryn, Erin, Lauren and Kristen, and thirteen grandchildren.